jmsuan/SchedulingSystem/README.txt

 - JavaFX SDK 17.0.6 (LTS)
 - MySQL Java Connector Driver (mysql-connector-j-8.2.0)

-Note on the MySQL driver: This is the latest version of the driver, they renamed/refactored it from "java" to "j".
+Note on the MySQL driver: This is the latest version of the driver; they renamed/refactored it from "java" to "j."
-                          The previous versions that were suggested have CVEs and wouldn't expert properly, so I updated it.
+                          The previously suggested versions have CVEs and wouldn't export properly, so I updated it.
                           Info confirming the change is at the link below. https://dev.mysql.com/doc/connectors/en/connector-j-installing-maven.html

 How To Run the Program:
 =======================
-Before launching the software, you may want to install a MySQL database server somewhere you can access.
-This software assumes that you have the full-kitted database that adheres to a specific ERD, with some additional constraints set.
+Before launching the software, you should install a MySQL database server somewhere you can access.
+This software assumes that you have a full-kitted database that adheres to a specific ERD, with some additional constraints set.

 Step 1.
 Configure your database server's address and credentials within the JDBC class under lanej.schedulingsystem.dao.JDBC.
 The default parameters are as follows: